Whitbarrow - Hervey Memorial Reserve

 Grazing animalsRare breed cattle and sheep

 Access from the east has more gentle gradients.
-Access from any direction involves a walk of at least 1km/0.6 miles before the reserve is reached.
+Access from any direction involves a walk of at least 1km/0.6 miles before the nature reserve is reached.

 When to visit

-Opening timesOpen at all times
+Opening timesOpen all year round

 Best time to visitApril to August